Crown Jewels of the United Kingdom: Ownership, management and value

 The Crown Jewels are part of the Royal Collection.
 As with Royal palaces, ownership is regarded as inalienable and passes from one monarch to the next in perpetuity.
 However, a 17th-century ruling by Sir Edward Coke, which states "the ancient jewels of the crown are heirloomes and shall descend to the next successor and are not devisable by testament", contains an exception allowing the monarch to dispose of objects via letters patent during their lifetime under the Great Seal or Privy Seal.
 (Note: Further reading on this subject: Nash, Michael L. (2017).
-"Royal Wills in Britain from 1509 to 2008") In 1995, Iain Sproat, then Secretary of State for National Heritage, confirmed that the disposal of the Royal Collection was "entirely a matter for the Queen".
+"Royal Wills in Britain from 1509 to 2008") In 1995, Iain Sproat, then a Minister of State at the Department of National Heritage, confirmed that the disposal of the Royal Collection was "entirely a matter for the Queen".
 Their potential value is generally not included in estimates of the monarch's wealth because in practice it is unlikely the Crown Jewels will ever be sold, nor are they insured against loss, and are officially described as priceless.
 (Note: In 1995, three disused crown frames then owned by the jewellers Asprey & Garrard, which are now kept in the Tower of London, were valued for an export licence application: